-Arizona/Sonora (TAAP-A/S) - Background
+Arizona/Sonora (TAAP-A/S)

 Para la versión español, haz clic aquí

 TAAP-A/S (the transboundary Santa Cruz and San Pedro aquifers) is a federally funded program co-hosted between the USGS Arizona Water Science Center in Tucson, Arizona and the Water Resources Research Center (WRRC) at the University of Arizona.
 The program originates from U.S. Public Law 109-448, signed by the President on December 22, 2006 as the Transboundary Aquifer Assessment Act.
-The Act applies to the states of Texas, New Mexico, and Arizona where four transboundary aquifers have been designated for priority assessment; those being the Hueco Bolson and Mesilla Basin aquifers in the greater El Paso / Ciudad Juárez region, and the Santa Cruz and San Pedro aquifers across the Arizona – Sonora border (see maps).
+The Act applies to the states of Texas, New Mexico, and Arizona where four transboundary aquifers have been designated for priority assessment; those being the Hueco Bolson and Mesilla Basin aquifers in the greater El Paso / Ciudad Juárez region, and the Santa Cruz and San Pedro aquifers across the Arizona – Sonora border (see map).
 TAAP-A/S is designated to operate for 10 years, with $50 million authorized for appropriation over that time period.

 Aside from the USGS, WRRC and Udall Center for Studies in Public Policy at the University of Arizona, a variety of other U.S. and Mexican stakeholders participate in priority setting for the assessment process.
 TAAP-A/S has been designated a case study by the UNESCO Internationally Shared Aquifer Resource Management (ISARM) program.